johnnyg/google-mail-oex/readme.txt

  (thats a limitation from the google api)

 HISTORY
+v2.2
+add missing input-field for update-interval in russian localisation

 v2.1
 removed xss-vulnerability
 removed bug when user see no  field for request-code